 Student Access to Lab Computers

 As COVID-19 continues to impact our communities, our campus administration is prioritizing the safety of the limited numbers of students, faculty, and staff that are returning to campus.
-In an effort to maintain a healthy community in consideration of the large number of COVID-19 cases being reported in Los Angeles County, the Geography Department will not be offering in-person open lab access until further notice.
+In an effort to maintain a healthy community in consideration of the large number of COVID-19 cases being reported in Los Angeles County, the Geography Department requires that all students wishing to access our in-person Open Lab resources adhere to the latest update of the CSULB steps for planning your time on campus.
+These include the following:

 REMOTE (VPN) ACCESS TO GEOGRAPHY DEPARTMENT COMPUTER LAB:

-25 of our PC workstations are accessible to all Geography and ES&P students using a VPN/remote desktop connection.
+Nine of our PC workstations that are physically located in PH1-208 are accessible to all students enrolled in Geography and ES&P courses using a VPN/remote desktop connection.
 Each lab machine has all of the geospatial, remote sensing, and statistics software required to complete your class assignments, and each is accessible using a Windows (PC) or a Macintosh home computer or laptop.
 This is a great resource for students with Mac computers who need to use the Esri ArcGIS Desktop or ArcGIS Pro GIS software as part of their coursework.

 Instructions for accessing our lab computers is provided in the How to Access Student Remote Labs guidance document prepared by IT Services.
 Once you have installed the VPN client (GlobalProtect) on your computer, be sure to select the “College of Liberal Arts” remote labs web link to access our department’s computers.
 Here are some important notes to keep in mind when using Student Remote Labs: